Brookesloci/Symbiodinium_IE_evolution/README.md

 **Scott William Roy, Landen Gozashti, Bradley A. Bowser and Brooke N. Weinstein, Graham E. Larue (2020).
 Massive intron gain in the most intron-rich eukaryotes is driven by introner transposable elements of unprecedented diversity and flexibility.
 BioRxiv https://doi.org/10.1101/2020.10.14.339549**

+### Ancestral intron reconstruction

-This repository contains the alignment files and phylogenetic tree file to reproduce the ancestral intron reconstruction in the paper using the graphical user interface in [Malin](http://www.iro.umontreal.ca/~csuros/introns/malin/) along with results from the analyses.
+The folder, `intron_models`, contains the alignment files and phylogenetic tree file to reproduce the ancestral intron reconstruction in the paper using the graphical user interface in [Malin](http://www.iro.umontreal.ca/~csuros/introns/malin/) along with results from the analyses.